hsmalley/velvet-chains-ttrpg/obsidian-templates/gm-guide.md

 ---

-## 💕 Running Romantic Themes
+## 💕🔥 Running Romantic Themes

-Guidance on how to safely and effectively incorporate dark romance and intimate bonds into play.
+Guidance for including romance and intimacy.

 ---

-## 🏴‍☠️ Space-Pirate Encounters
+## 🏴‍☠️🔥 Space-Pirate Encounters

-Tips for designing and running engaging space-pirate scenarios, heists, and chases.
+Tips for running space-pirate scenes.

 ---

-## 🎭 Theatrical Direction
+## 🎭🔥 Theatrical Direction

-Advice on encouraging dramatic flair, player performance, and cinematic descriptions.
+Encourage flair, performance, and cinematic detail.

 ---

-## 🧬 Voidlight Physics
+## 🧬🔥 Voidlight Physics

-Explanations of how Voidlight, echoes, and soulmarks function in the game world for GMs.
+Explain Voidlight, echoes, and soulmarks.

 ---

+## 🎆🔥 Bombastic Mode (Optional)

+When modest notes fail, unleash Bombastic Mode.
+Describe the appendix with operatic excess and grand
+spectacle:

+- Overwrought metaphors and cosmic exaggerations.
+- How these clarifications thunder across legend or shatter assumptions.
+- What impossible promises, scandals, or revelations it embodies.

+Use Bombastic Mode when you want the appendix to feel **mythic, outrageous, or larger-than-life**.
+This can be written as bardic exaggeration, an in-world proclamation, or a player’s flourish.

+---

+## 🪞🔥 Codex Resonance

+> ✨⛓️ In reflection, this guide resonates through chosen hues, oaths, or insights.
+Its wisdom
+> ripples into stories and play.

+---

-## 🕯️ 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦
+## 🕯️🔥 𝘊𝘰𝘥𝘦𝘹 𝘊𝘭𝘰𝘴𝘶𝘳𝘦

+> _“{{Guide benediction, reflection, or closing line}}”_ ✨⛓️🔥 The guidance endures—whether vow,
-> _“{{GM benediction or reflection}}”_
+> reminder, or myth.